 The Board has established an Audit Committee that oversees the accounting and financial reporting processes at the Company, internal control over financial reporting, audits of the Company's financial statements, the qualifications of the Company's independent registered public accounting firm, and the performance of the Company's internal audit department and the independent registered public accounting firm.
 The independent registered public accounting firm reports directly to the Audit Committee, and the Audit Committee is responsible for the appointment (subject to stockholder ratification), compensation and retention of the independent registered public accounting firm.
 The Audit Committee also oversees the Company's processes to manage business and financial risk, and compliance with significant applicable legal and regulatory requirements, and oversees the Company's ethics and compliance programs.
-The Audit Committee is currently composed of Messrs.
-Chenevich (Chairperson), Moore and Roach and Ms. Cote.
+The Audit Committee is currently composed of Messrs, Chenevich (Chairperson), Moore and Roach and Ms. Cote.
 Each member of the Audit Committee meets the independence criteria of The NASDAQ Stock Market and the SEC.
 Each Audit Committee member meets The NASDAQ Stock Market's financial knowledge requirements, and the Board has determined that the Audit Committee has at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or any other comparable experience or background which results in the individual's financial sophistication, including being or having been a chief executive officer, chief financial officer or other senior officer with financial oversight responsibilities as required by Rule 5605(c)(2) of The NASDAQ Stock Market.
-The Audit Committee operates pursuant to a written charter, which complies with the applicable provisions of the Sarbanes-Oxley Act of 2002 and related rules of the SEC and The NASDAQ Stock Market.
-The Audit Committee's charter is located on our website at h
+The Audit Committee operates pursuant to a written charter, which complies with the applicable provisions of the Sarbanes-Oxley Act of 2002 and related rules of the SEC and The NASDAO Stock Market.
+The Audit Committee's charter is located on our website at https://investor.verisign.com/documents.cfm.
+The Audit Committee met five times during fiscal 2013.